Mental Health Royal Commission: Findings

+These findings informed the development of a suite of recommendations in the Interim and Final Report.

 Recommendations

-The Royal Commission’s final report includes 65 recommendations in addition to the nine interim report recommendations.
+The Royal Commission's final report includes 65 recommendations in addition to the nine interim report recommendations.

 The recommendations set out a 10-year vision for a future mental health system in Victoria where people can access treatment close to their homes and in their communities.
 Importantly, people with lived experience of mental illness or psychological distress will be central to the design and delivery of this new mental health and wellbeing system being implemented as a result of this Royal Commission.

 The Royal Commission's recommendations are grouped around four key features of the future mental health and wellbeing system: